neilkatahira/EE-Emerge-2020-Loopmaster/docs/home.md

 INSERT VIDEO

-Three instruments (Drumpad, Camera Vision, and Footpad) work with selections specified in a MATLAB GUI.
+Three instruments (DrumPad, CameraVision, and FootPad) work with selections specified in a MATLAB GUI communicating with a BeagleBone Black and Bela Cape:

-A BeagleBone Black and a Bela Cape is utilized to process user inputs and output different notes.
+1. A BeagleBone Black and a Bela Cape is utilized to process user inputs and output different notes.

  INSERT PIC

-The Drumpad works like a traditional MIDI pad, where each of the twelve buttons are mapped to notes that relate to a selection of instruments.
+2. The Drumpad works like a traditional MIDI pad, where each of the twelve buttons are mapped to notes that relate to a selection of instruments.

  INSERT PIC

-The Camera vision maps different notes to select areas in a camera's view and outputs sound when a trigger is visible. /n
+3. The Camera vision maps different notes to select areas in a camera's view and outputs sound when a trigger is visible. /n

 INSERT PIC

-The Footpad takes input from a user's feet and manipulates the sounds created by the Camera Vision and Drumpad./n
+4. The Footpad takes input from a user's feet and manipulates the sounds created by the Camera Vision and Drumpad./n

  INSERT PIC